Operations SCM and Project Management E... (81 Blogs) Become a Certified Professional

 • Project Deliverables: Project deliverables are the end products or services that will be delivered at the end of the project.

-• Project Team: Project team is the group of people who are responsible for executing the project.
+• Project Team: The project team is the group of people responsible for executing the project.
 The team should have the necessary skills and experience to complete the project.

 • Project Stakeholders: Project stakeholders are the people who have a vested interest in the project.
 They include the Project Sponsor, Project Manager, Project Team, and Project Customers.

 The planning phase is the second phase of the project management process.
 The project manager creates a detailed plan outlining the tasks that need to be completed to achieve the project’s goals.
-This plan is then used to guide the execution of the project.
+This plan is then used to guide the project’s execution.

-The planning phase includes several essential activities, such as creating a project schedule, identifying risks and potential problems, and creating a budget.
-This phase also provides for developing Project Management Plans (PMPs), which offer guidance on managing the project.
+The planning phase includes several essential project management activities, such as creating a project schedule, identifying risks and potential problems, and creating a budget.
+This phase also provides for developing Project Management Plans, which offer guidance on managing the project.

-After the planning phase, the project manager will clearly understand what needs to be done to successfully complete the project.
+After the planning phase, the project manager will clearly understand what needs to be done to complete the project successfully.

 For instance, if you’re managing a website design project, the planning phase would involve: